Do Narcissists Know They Are Narcissists?

 Narcissistic rage

 A narcissistic injury can then trigger narcissistic rage.
-This is a state of anger, which typically leads to retaliation of some kind.
+This is a state of anger, which typically leads to retaliation.

-But if they are very angry, they may resort to emotional abuse, physical abuse, or passive-aggressive behaviour.
+But if they are very angry, they may resort to emotional abuse, physical abuse, or passive-aggressive behavior.

 Narcissistic rage can even take the form of self-harm.
-But while in this angered state, do they know they are hurting you?
+But do they know they are hurting you while in this angered state?

 Justifying harm

-They may also understand that what they are doing is not acceptable in the eyes of other people, or the law.
+They may also understand that what they do is unacceptable in the eyes of other people, or the law.

-Also, depending on the degree of empathy that they are capable of, they may not understand the harm they cause on an emotional level.
+Also, depending on their degree of empathy, they may not understand the emotional harm they cause.

 That is, they don’t understand what it feels like to be on the receiving end of the abuse that they are dealing out to you.

-Even though they have been hurt by criticism from other people, and they are now dishing out criticism to you, they may struggle to connect the dots and feel how you feel.
+Even though they have been hurt by criticism from other people and are now dishing out criticism to you, they may struggle to connect the dots and understand how you feel.

 They may even ask if they have hurt or upset you.
-This might be partly because knowing that they are able to hurt you means that they matter to you in some way.
+This might be partly because knowing that they can hurt you means they matter to you somehow.

-Getting a reaction from you, even if negative, means they must be important.
-Otherwise why would you care?
+Getting your reaction, even if negative, means they must be important.
+Otherwise, why would you care?

 Unintentional harm

-There are also cases where narcissists’ behaviour causes harm – and might even be classified as abuse – but is not intentional.
+There are also cases where narcissists’ behavior causes harm – and might even be classified as abuse – but is not intentional.

 For example, a married narcissist may have an affair with another woman.
-In this, he would only be thinking about himself – what he wants, what he deserves, what he is entitled to.
+In this, he would only be thinking about himself – what he wants, deserves, and is entitled to.

-It may not even cross his mind that another party could be harmed by his actions.
+It may not even cross his mind that his actions could harm another party.

 So while he is having an affair intentionally, the following heartbreak that this may cause is, in a sense, unintentional.
 They are not trying to harm you, in this scenario.
 They may not even be thinking about you at all.